cyschneck/Muller-EOT/README.md

 ## Overview

 The length of a day on Earth is only close to being 24 hours four times a year.
 For the rest of the year when the sun is at its highest point (solar noon), a clock can run as much as 16 minutes ahead (12:16pm) or 13 minutes behind (11:47am).
-This discrepency is the result of combined effect of a planet's obliquity (axial tilt) and its eccentricity (as well as other smaller gravitional forces like moons that are ignored here).
+This discrepancy is the result of the combined effect of a planet's obliquity (axial tilt) and its eccentricity (as well as other smaller gravitational forces like moons that are ignored here).
 Both of these features form two sine curves that oscillate throughout the year.
 The combined sum of these two curves form the Equation of Time, a non-uniform change in time to fix to a clock.
 A planet with an obliquity of 0° and perfectly circular orbit (zero eccentricity) would have no difference in the Expected Solar Noon and the Actual Solar Noon.